hamidgasmi/training.computerscience.cloud.aws/README.md

 			- E.g., when we update an email address, we should send an approval email to the old email @
 		- NEW-AND-OLD-IMAGES:
 			- Both the new and old versions of the item are added to the stream
-	- It's disabled by table
+	- It's disabled by default
 	- It's enabled per table
 	- It contains data from the point of being enabled
 	- It's durable, scalable and, reliable (HA achitecture)